-The PHD ULTRA™ CP Remote Syringe Pump consists of a control unit and syringe pumping mechanism all connected via a 30 foot cable.
-This allows the syringe pumping mechanism and the control box to be separated.
+The PHD ULTRA™ CP Remote Syringe Pump consists of a control unit and syringe pumping mechanism all connected via an RS-485 (IEEE-1394) cable.
+This pump includes a 30 foot RS-485 (IEEE-1394) cable allowing the syringe pumping mechanism and the control box to be separated.
 Use the remote pump in hazardous environments where the researcher is safer when distanced from the material being pumped or for applications where it is necessary to have your pump inside an incubator.

 Essential Application Tools

 The PHD ULTRA™ CP Syringe Pump can work with any pressure transducer and amplifier that will output a 0-10V or similar signal.
 We offer a wide variety of pressure transducers and amplifiers to suit your particular application.
 Our most popular physiological pressure transducer is our APT-300, a fluid-filled unit with a pressure range of ±300mmHg and a sensitivity of 5µV/V/mmHg (±1%).
 This has an easily replaceable transducer head.
 For low pressure applications, such as maintaining the pressure in an eye, we have the P75 Venous Pressure Transducer.
 This pressure transducer has a pressure range of ˝75mmHg and a sensitivity of 1mV/mmHg.
 When the customer requires a separate amplifier, the unit of choice is the model